ISE-FIZKarlsruhe/matwerk/docs/general_queries.md

 SELECT DISTINCT ?service ?serviceLabel_ ?serviceURL ?docURL ?codeURL WHERE {

-  # ?service is a resource of type Service
+  # ?service is a resource of type Service Product
   ?service a <https://nfdi.fiz-karlsruhe.de/ontology/NFDI_0000232> .

   # The label resource for the service